ketanchandrakar/Sales-dashboard/README.md

 # Sales-dashboard

-In this project i tried to make use of my basic sql knowledge to analye the chunk of data of a company's sales and than some  data cleaning tp build a dashboard that can help us generate sales insights
+In this project i tried to make use of my basic sql knowledge to analyse the chunk of data of a company's sales and than some  data cleaning tp build a dashboard that can help us generate sales insights

 # Data Analysis Using SQL
 checking the type of data present in vairious tables.